d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

 This experience is vital to gaining intuition as a data scientist.

-## Obtaining Data and Caching
+## Downloading and Caching Datasets

-Throughout the book we will train models on various downloaded datasets.
-Here we developed several utility functions to facilitate data downloading.
-First, we will maintain a dictionary `DATA_HUB` that maps a string name to a URL with the [SHA-1](https://en.wikipedia.org/wiki/SHA-1) of the content in the URL.
-If the original datasets are not convenient to download, we may host them on the `DATA_URL` site.
+Throughout the book we will train and test models on various downloaded datasets.
+Here we implement several utility functions to facilitate data downloading.
+First, we maintain a dictionary `DATA_HUB` that maps a string name to a URL with the SHA-1 of the file at the URL, where SHA-1 verifies the integrity of the file.
+Such datasets are hosted on the `DATA_URL` site.

 ```{.python .input  n=2}
 import os